Broadband for a student house

 The provider you pick matters less than what you actually get for your money.
 Remember, you’ll all share a connection - so you’ll need a lot of speed to keep everyone happy when they’re using it at the same time.
 It’s also a good idea to ignore any packages with a usage limit, as the chances of a house with several people online not exceeding it are slim.
 A good place to start is with BT and Virgin Media, as both offer student broadband deals on a nine-month ‘term time’ contract…

-BT - The UK’s biggest broadband and phone provider offers BT Infinity, with download speeds of up to 76Mb, on a nine-month contract.
+BT - The UK’s biggest broadband and phone provider offers BT Superfast Fibre, with average download speeds of 67Mb, on a nine-month contract.
 You need an active phone line to get it, which means paying line rental, and there are deals that include TV as well.

-Virgin Media -You don’t need a phone line to get Virgin Media broadband, which offers the fastest widely available download speeds - up to 200Mb - in the UK, and you can get it, and TV, on a nine-month contract.
+Virgin Media -You don’t need a phone line to get Virgin Media broadband, which offers packages with average speeds as high as 354Mb in the UK, and you can get it, and TV, on a nine-month contract.

 Mobile phones and 4G for students